Last updated on June 17, 2025

 Zaxara, the Exemplary

-Next up on this list is the X spells based commander, Zaxara, the Exemplary!
+Next up is the X-spell commander, Zaxara, the Exemplary.
 If your incredible X spells don’t decimate your opponents, the huge creatures they leave behind thanks to your commander’s ability certainly will.
-Just imagine dropping an =7 Torment of Hailfire where your opponents are also greeted with a 7/7 to deal with after losing half their lands and all their mana rocks.
+Just imagine dropping an X=7 Torment of Hailfire where your opponents are also greeted with a 7/7 to deal with after losing half their hands and all their mana rocks.
 Beautiful, isn’t it?

-Zaxara empowers a very niche strategy, and it isn’t one that I or most of the players at my LGS have ever played before.
-Of course, everyone enjoys spells with since they get better the more ramp and mana you have, and Commander typically allows you to easily reach seven, eight, even nine mana pretty quickly.
-Playing spells with high counts is also incredibly fun and very rewarding, even when you don’t wipe your enemies off the face of the earth.
+This nightmare hydra empowers a very niche strategy.
+Of course, everyone enjoys X spells since they get better the more ramp and mana you have, and Commander typically allows you to easily reach 7+ mana pretty quickly.
+Playing spells with high X counts is also incredibly fun and very rewarding, even when you don’t wipe your enemies off the face of the earth.

 The Mimeoplasm